 Low-voltage landscape lighting is not a fire hazard if connections are properly made.
 However, before a fire can start, there must be a heat source, which you should always look out for and avoid or prevent.
 Some dangers of Low-voltage landscape lighting include exposed wiring and using the right transformer to reduce the voltage to a safe level for landscape lighting.
 In addition, there are other landscape lightings like spotlights, flood lights, stairwell railings, garden lights, bollard lights, and string lights.

 There are also benefits associated with using landscape lighting, including increasing home value and saving energy.
 Remember also to use the right landscape lighting kits for your installation.
-I have also listed some steps in installing landscape lighting, including setting it up, types of wires to use, the safe way of installing landscape lightsOpens in a new tab., and how to prevent landscape fires.
+I have also listed some steps in installing landscape lighting, including setting it up, types of wires to use, the safe way of installing landscape lights, and how to prevent landscape fires.

 Frequently Asked Questions: